Transfer Credit Information

 - The credit requested for transfer must not have been applied in whole or in part toward

-any other degree or certificate from another university.
+any other degree from another university.
+Requests for transfer or credits, applied

 - The student is actively pursuing a graduate degree program at UT.